mathpl/coreos_kernel_modules_injector/README.md

 # kbuilder image:
 1. Using the converted image: setup emerge, kernel modules and minimal build tools.
+2. If you need to use a specific version of coreos-overlay get the commit in https://github.com/coreos/coreos-overlay then set it as COREOS_OVERLAY_COMMIT to use it.

 From there we do our builds.
 Currently in tree: